H.R. 5106: Restore Trust in Congress Act

 Why it matters

-The bill takes a hard-line approach to congressional investing.
-It would ban Members of Congress, their spouses, and dependent children from directly or indirectly owning or trading most covered investments, including stocks, commodities, futures, and similar financial products created through derivatives.
-In plain terms, it tries to cut off the most obvious ways lawmakers and their families could profit from information, influence, or even the appearance of insider advantage.
+H.R.
+5106, the Restore Trust in Congress Act, takes a hard line on congressional investing.
+It would bar Members of Congress, their spouses, and dependent children from directly or indirectly owning or trading covered investments — individual stocks, commodities, futures, and most derivatives.
+The aim is to cut off the most obvious ways lawmakers and their families could profit from inside information or political influence.

 1

-Members of Congress, their spouses, and dependent children could not own or trade most individual stocks, commodities, futures, or similar investments.
+Members of Congress, their spouses, and dependent children could not directly or indirectly own or trade individual stocks, commodities, futures, or most derivatives.

 2

-The bill still permits diversified mutual funds and similar widely held funds, U.S. Treasury securities, state and local bonds, some small-business interests, and certain real-estate holding entities tied to a lawmaker's home.
+The bill still allows widely diversified mutual funds and similar funds, U.S. Treasury securities, state and municipal bonds, certain small-business interests, and narrow real-estate holding entities tied to a lawmaker's home.

 3

-People covered when the bill becomes law would have 180 days to sell prohibited investments, while people who become covered later would generally have 90 days.
+People covered when the bill becomes law would have 180 days to sell prohibited investments.
+People who become covered later — new Members or newly covered family members — would have 90 days.

 4